coderj001/go-wallhaven/docker/README.md

 ## Docker

-This section guides you on how to use the [Makefile][makefile] to create (and remove) a docker containers for *go-wallheven*!
+This section guides you on how to use the [Makefile][makefile] to create (and remove) a docker containers for *go-wallhaven*!

 > **Note:** This section assumes you've already installed [`docker`](https://www.docker.com) on your end, and know how to use it!